 TASC Code ART215117

 TASC Level Level 2

 TCE Points 15

 TCE Standards n.a.

-Pre-requisites none
+Pre-requisites prior visual arts experience is recommended but not mandatory

 This course has been developed for learners seeking to engage with art practice in a particular studio area, such as painting, drawing, ceramics and printmaking.